 Inspect

-One of the reasons mealybugs like stapeliads is because of their compact growth form, which provides hiding places.
-Check plants before buying, and regularly thereafter.
+Mealybugs like stapeliads because of their compact growth form which provides hiding places.
+Check plants before buying, and inspect regularly thereafter.

-Mealybugs tend to infest the roots and crown first, so lightly lift the edges of your plant to check for white cottony substance where stems contact the soil.
-If your eyes are good you may be able to spot the nymphs, but they can be easy to miss compared to a high-contrast white substance.
+Lightly lift the edges of your plant to check for white cottony substance where stems contact the soil.
+If your eyes are good you may be able to spot the nymphs, but they can be easy to miss.

 Side-by-side of a stapelia then someone lifting up the stems at the edges to show beneath.
 A caption on the second image reads "pardon me"